How can you ensure data protection and security during collection, storage, and transfer?

 - What will be the volume of the data?

-- Local storage on computers, networks or servers;
+Local storage on computers or servers.

 Research data-specific storage options